-Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the WinOS virtual machine (choose the Series-2 lab design and then select "No Lab: Launch Cyber Range" from the list of labs as this selection will boot up all VMs available in the pod).
+Create a class as identified in the Add Classes section of the NETLAB+ VE Instructor Guide then schedule the Master Pod to license the Victim virtual machine (if available, choose the "No Lab: Launch Cyber Range" from the list of labs as this selection will boot up all VMs available in the pod, otherwise, just choose any lab).

 When scheduling the Master Pod, it is important to schedule the pod for enough time to complete the following steps.
-Failure to complete the steps prior to taking the final snapshot could mean redeploying necessary virtual machines.

-4.4.4 Provide Temporary Internet Access to the WinOS VM
+4.4.4 Provide Temporary Internet Access to the Victim VM

-- 1. Outside the NETLAB+ interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
+- 1. Moving away from the NETLAB+ interface, navigate to your vSphere Client using your management workstation, and then connect to your vCenter Server. - 2.
 From the vSphere Client dashboard, select Hosts and Clusters. - 3.
 Select your host under the NETLAB datacenter and expand its view to see the virtual machines attached. - 4.
-Locate the WinOS virtual machine.
+Locate the Victim virtual machine.
 Right-click on the virtual machine and select Edit Settings. - 5.
 Change Network adapter 1 to a virtual machine port group that is linked to an internet-accessible physical adapter.